little house cookbook

 Huckleberry Pie (a.k.a.
 Hurricane Pie)

 Hello again!
-I didn't get much historical cooking done this past month, due to a tremendous amount of traveling.
-Josh and I determined that we spent the equivalent of a weekend in the car driving from state to state (and out of the country), and that my pet hamster is now the most well-traveled hamster… Continue reading Huckleberry Pie (a.k.a.
-Hurricane Pie)
+I didn’t get much historical cooking done this past month, due to a tremendous amount of traveling.
+Josh and I determined that we spent the equivalent of a weekend in the car driving from state to state (and… Continue reading

 Cornbread